-The board receives frequent updates from the College administration during the monthly meetings and at subcommittee meetings in order to provide additional details to, and seek direction from, the Board of Trustees.
-Board subcommittees provide ongoing communication between the board and the administration; allowing the board sufficient oversight of operational matters while remaining focused on policy level decisions (IV.C-147).
-Gavilan College utilizes a chart to monitor regular and routine reports that are presented to the board.
-The chart helps ensure that the College completes all required report approvals and also informs the board on program and department activities (IV.C-148).
-Reporting to the board is an important source of information and dialogue for holding the CEO accountable for the operation of the district.
+The board receives frequent updates from the College administration during monthly meetings and subcommittee meetings.
+Board subcommittees provide ongoing communication between the board and the administration; allowing the Board sufficient oversight of operational matters while remaining focused on policy level decisions (IV.C-120).
+Gavilan College utilizes a chart to monitor regular and routine reports that are presented to the board (IV.C-121).

-The delegated authority is defined in the Superintendent/President's employment contract as well and reinforces the president's responsibility for "overall operation and management of the college" (IIV.C-43).
-The Board holds the Superintendent/President accountable through the annual performance evaluation as defined in Board Policy 2435, Evaluation of the President of the College (IV.C-44).
+The delegated authority is defined in the Superintendent/President's employment contract as well and reinforces the president's responsibility for "overall operation and management of the college" (IIV.C-25).
+The Board holds the Superintendent/President accountable through the annual performance evaluation as defined in Board Policy 2435, Evaluation of the President of the College (IV.C-26).
 The President is evaluated on performance goals and objectives set the prior year.
 As outlined in Board Policy 2435, the Board of Trustees biannually conduct interviews with college employees in key leadership positions such as Academic Senate president, faculty union president, and the president of California School Employees Association as part of the evaluation process.
-These routine evaluations provide the board with another source for determining CEO performance and accountability.

-The Gavilan College governing board actively delegates the authority to run the college to the Superintendent/President while, at the same time through its committee structure, oversees the operations of the college.
+The Gavilan College governing board delegates the authority to run the college to the Superintendent/President.
 This oversight enables them to hold the Superintendent/President accountable while not interfering in the day-to-day operations of the college.
+A chart of reports helps ensure that the College completes all required report approvals and also informs the board on program and department activities Reports to the board are an important source of information and dialogue in holding the CEO accountable for the operation of the district.
+Routine evaluations provide the board with another source of information in determining CEO performance and accountability.